 I mean hey . . . just ask Stunna, certified couch potato, snorer, and all around chill dude.
 I've fallen in love with his catfish face and his turtle head.
 Yes, Stunna is a pretty stocky little guy (he's about eight months old now) but he is just a fantastic dog.
 I'm really really glad my son got him.

 Now Stunna the pit bull puppy comes from a prestigious background (he does have papers) so maybe having good bloodlines has attributed to Stunna's casual kick back attitude.
 All I know is that we have many other cats and dogs, and Stunna fits in well with all of them.
 The cats ignore him, he ignores them and the only thing he seems really interested in is spending time with my son and sleeping.
 He also loves to take walks.

 I am told that Stunna is an American Blue Nose Pit Bull Terrier.
-He is very loyal, quiet and loves to cuddle.
-Speaking of cuddling, this is Stunna's favorite past-time.
-He literally climbs up on your lap, digs his face into your neck and leans into you.
+He is very loyal, quiet, and loves to cuddle.
+Speaking of cuddling, this is Stunna's favorite pastime.
+He literally climbs up on your lap, digs his face into your neck, and leans into you.
 Besides my border collie Karma, I have never known such a cuddly dog.
-A far cry from the killers I was told these dogs were!!!
-I think back to when I was growing up and Doberman Pinchers were considered the "bad dog breed" back then.
-That anyone who had one or was around one needed to be careful because of how "vicious" they were.
+A far cry from the killers I was told these dogs were!
+I think back to when I was growing up and Doberman Pinchers were considered the bad dog breed back then.
+That anyone who had one or was around one needed to be careful because of how vicious they were.
 I think perhaps that today pit bulls are getting that same bad rap, and as for me, I just wanted to tell my own personal pit bull puppy story.